Enrico Caruso: Later career and personal life

 In 1917, Caruso met and courted a 25-year-old socialite, Dorothy Park Benjamin (1893–1955).
 She was the daughter of Park Benjamin, a wealthy New York patent lawyer and author.
 In spite of the disapproval of Dorothy's father, the couple wed on 20 August 1918.
 They had a daughter, Gloria Caruso (1919–1999).
-Dorothy wrote two biographies of Caruso, published in 1928 and 1945; the latter book, which includes many of Caruso's letters to his wife, was a best-seller and served as the basis for the screenplay of the biographical motion picture The Great Caruso (1951), starring tenor Mario Lanza as Caruso.
+Dorothy wrote two biographies of Caruso, Wings of Song: the Story of Caruso, published in 1928 and Enrico Caruso: His Life and Death, in 1945; the latter book, which includes many of Caruso's letters to his wife, was a best-seller and served as the basis for the screenplay of the biographical motion picture The Great Caruso (1951), starring tenor Mario Lanza as Caruso.

 A fastidious dresser, Caruso took at least two baths a day and enjoyed good food and convivial company.
 He forged a particularly close bond with his Met and Covent Garden colleague Antonio Scotti – an amiable and stylish baritone from Naples.
 Caruso was very superstitious and habitually carried several good-luck charms with him when he sang.
 He often played cards for relaxation, especially the games, Scopa and Bazzica.
 An expert caricaturist, he made countless sketches of himself, friends, singers, musicians and even strangers.
 His wife, Dorothy, said that by the time she knew him, her husband's favourite hobby was compiling scrapbooks of his caricatures and reviews of his singing.
 He also amassed valuable collections of rare coins, postage stamps, watches and antique snuffboxes.
 Caruso was a heavy smoker of strong Egyptian cigarettes.
-This deleterious habit, combined with a lack of exercise and the punishing schedule of performances that Caruso willingly undertook at the Met each season (Incredibly, he sang as often as 7 times a week) may have contributed to the persistent ill-health which plagued him the last year of his life.
+This deleterious habit, combined with a lack of exercise and the punishing schedule of performances that Caruso willingly undertook each season at the Metropolitan Opera (Incredibly, in his early Met seasons he sang as often as seven times a week) may have contributed to the persistent ill-health which plagued him the during the last year of his life.